University of Wyoming Scholarships (2025–2026) | Cost, Merit, Honors, and Aid Guide

 Are these part of the Honors College?

-No. They are university-level scholarships.
-Many winners later join Honors, but admission is separate.
+No. Many recipients later join Honors, but selection is a different process.

 How many Trustees’ awards are given?